OUStudent/NeuroEvolution/README.md

 # NeuroEvolution
 ## Purpose ##
-NeuroEvolution is a Python Implementation of an elementary neuro-evolution with the capabilities of evolving the weights of a fixed neural network, links for each weight, a recurrent layer, and activation functions for each layer.
+NeuroEvolution is a Python Implementation of an elementary TTWEANN with the capabilities of evolving the weights of a fixed neural network, links for each weight, a recurrent layer, and activation functions for each layer.

 - A link is an associated binary value, 0 or 1, which allows the network to only allow certain nodes to influence the model